A Journal of the Plague Year (album)

-A Journal of the Plague Year was an album released on CD in 1999 by American singer-songwriter Tom Rapp, leader of the 1960s/70s psychedelic folk group Pearls Before Swine.
+A Journal of the Plague Year is an album released on CD in 1999 by American singer-songwriter Tom Rapp, leader of the 1960s/70s psychedelic folk group Pearls Before Swine.
 It was his first new album for 26 years, and included collaborations with Damon and Naomi and Nick Saloman.

 Track listing

 All songs written by Tom Rapp unless otherwise noted.